mui/material-ui/docs/src/pages/system/properties/properties.md

 # Properties

-<p class="description">This page lists all of the custom system properties, how are they linked with the theme, and which CSS properties they compute.</p>
+<p class="description">This page lists all of the custom system properties, how are they linked with the theme, and which CSS properties they compute.
+All other regular CSS properties and selectors are supported too.</p>

 ## Legend